Guides / Statistics

 What are the top 10 largest proteins?

 Based on molecular weight, here are the largest known proteins.
-You can calculate the molecular weight and protein parameters for any sequence using our tools.
+You can calculate the molecular weight and protein parameters for any sequence using my tools.

 RankProteinMolecular weightAmino acidsFunction